Cost of LivingUpdated May 2026

-Average Rent Prices Price in Roswell
+Average Rent Prices in Roswell

-If you're comparing rent prices costs across cities, Roswell runs noticeably higher than the national average — about 18% above what most Americans pay.
+If you're comparing rent prices across cities, Roswell runs noticeably higher than the national average — about 31% above what most Americans pay.
 That positions this GA smaller city on the pricier end of the spectrum.
 The local economy — a university-anchored economy where research parks and student spending stabilize local markets — is a key reason why.
 Below, we break down exactly what drives these numbers.

-What Affects Rent Prices Prices in Roswell?
+What Affects Rent Prices in Roswell?

-Understanding rent prices costs in Roswell requires understanding the city itself.
+Understanding rent prices in Roswell requires understanding the city itself.
 The economy runs on a distribution-center economy where warehouse jobs and last-mile logistics keep employment steady.
 Sweet tea, Friday night football, and a pragmatic approach to spending that favors value over flash.
 And the climate adds its own wrinkle: mild winters save on heating, but cooling costs, hurricane insurance, and storm-proofing eat into those savings quickly.

 What Matters Most